armno/MapKit/README.md

 ## Installation

-**Android specific** - You need a [Google Maps Android v2 API KEY](https://code.google.com/apis/console/) from google and you need to specify it when you install the plugin
+**Android specific** - You need a [Google Maps Android v2 API KEY](https://code.google.com/apis/console/) from google and you need to specify it when you install the plugin.

+`API_KEY` is optional for iOS.

 install with cordova CLI